The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \det\left(A\right) \coloneqq \sum_{\pi \in S_N}\sign\left(\pi\right)A_{1, \pi\left(1\right)}\cdot\dotsc\cdot A_{N, \pi\left(N\right)}. \end{align} \]

-Occasionally the spelling is also used
+Occasionally, the notation is also used

 \[ \begin{align} \left|\begin{array}{ccc} A_{1, 1} & \dots & A_{1, N} \\ \vdots & \ddots & \vdots \\ A_{N, 1} & \dots & A_{N, N} \end{array}\right| \coloneqq \det\left(A\right). \end{align} \]